 The need for trust and confidence in financial reporting in our capital markets has never been greater, and auditors play an important role in this regard.

-We encourage all our stakeholders - including members of our partnership, our regulators and our clients' investors and audit committee members - to continue to engage with us on our strategy as well as any of the matters covered in this report.
+We encourage all our stakeholders - including our clients and their investors, audit committee members and regulators - to continue to engage with us on our strategy as well as any of the matters covered in this report.